ActiveArchitexture/BAI-BTRS-active-parsers/README.md

 # BAI-BTRS-active-parsers

-Convert [BTRS - Balance Transaction and Reporting Standard](https://x9.org/standards/btrs/) files to other formats.
+BAI-BTRS-active-parsers can be used to convert [BTRS - Balance Transaction and Reporting Standard](https://x9.org/standards/btrs/) files.

+BAI-BTRS-active-parsers:

-Input files in [X9.121 BTRS Version 3 Format](https://x9.org/wp-content/uploads/2017/05/X9.121-2016-BTRS-Version-3.0.pdf) are represented as an [Ohm grammar](TODO).
+- Input files are parsed using an [Ohm grammar](TODO) to implement the [X9.121 BTRS Version 3 - Format Guide](https://x9.org/wp-content/uploads/2017/05/X9.121-2016-BTRS-Version-3.0.pdf).

-Each output format is implemented as a Semantics of the grammar.
+- Each output format is generated using a [Semantics](TODO) of the Ohm grammar.

 The output formats supported are: